FAQ

 How do we book you?

 Start by filling out the contact form.
-If you don’t hear back from me within a day or two, please check your spam folder.
+If you do not hear back from me within a day or two, please check your spam folder.

-From there, we’ll set up a time to chat, ideally with your beloved as well, either virtually or in person.
-After we meet, you can decide if you’d like to move forward.
+From there, we will set up a time to chat, ideally with your partner as well, either virtually or in person.
+After we meet, you can decide if you would like to move forward.

 Do you meet with couples before booking?

-Without exception.
-Meeting virtually or in person is an important part of making sure we’re a good fit.
+Always.
+Meeting virtually or in person is an important part of making sure we are a good fit.

-I want to know the humans I’m serving, and I want you to feel the same confidence in me.
+I want to know the people I am serving, and I want you to feel the same confidence in me.
 These conversations are a chance to connect, talk through your day, and make sure you feel supported before moving forward.

 How far in advance should we reach out?